 Self worth is not a quality we have or don’t.
 It’s actually a choice.
-Your self worth does not depend on depend on other people’s acceptance or approval.
+Your self worth does not depend on other people’s acceptance or approval.
 It comes from you yourself.
-You decide your own worth, without judgement.
+You decide your own worth, without judgment.

 Why is self worth important?

 In Brené Brown’s book The Gifts of Imperfection, she emphasized the importance of self worth and why everyone is placing much importance on it.
 It is because it improves our mental health and our decision-making skills.
 Making better decisions hugely impacts our lives.
 Our everyday actions are based on the decisions we make.

 Without self worth, we won’t be able to survive our toxic environment.
 Without self worth, we won’t have the confidence to chase our dreams and try something new.
 Boosting your self worth is the key to improving your life.
 Living a happier and more fulfilling life boils down to believing in yourself and cultivating your self worth.